twosigma/Cook/cli/README.md

 You can query and set CLI configuration options with this command.
 The name is actually the sections and the key, separated by dots.

+## `cat`

+The `cat` command accepts a job or instance uuid and a path, and outputs the contents of the file with that path.
+As with `tail`, the path is relative to the sandbox directory on the Mesos agent where the instance runs.
+When given a job instance uuid, it will choose the most recently started instance's agent to tail files.

 ### Examples

 Simple job creation: